utybo/Neticheck/README.md

 To get the .eml file: from Thunderbird, choose Save As on any message in your inbox.
 You can also test your own messages by saving them as drafts.

+To get more information on the different options available: `java -jar Neticheck.jar --help`

 ### Severity

 * **Errors**: Neticheck has spotted elements that do not correspond to the Netiquette.